Guar: Biology

 Cyamopsis tetragonoloba grows upright, reaching a maximum height of up to 2–3 m.

 It has a main single stem with either basal branching or fine branching along the stem.

 Guar taproots can access soil moisture in low soil depths.
 This legume develops root nodules with nitrogen-fixing soil bacteria rhizobia in the surface part of its rooting system.

 Its leaves and stems are mostly hairy, depending on the cultivar.
 Its fine leaves have an elongated oval shape (5 to 10 cm) and of alternate position.
 Clusters of flowers grow in the plant axil and are white to blueish in color.
 The developing pods are rather flat and slim containing 5 to 12 small oval seeds of 5 mm length (TGW = 25-40 g).
 Usually mature seeds are white or gray, but with excess moisture they can turn black and lose germination capacity.
 The chromosome number of guar seeds is 2n=14.

 The seeds of guar beans have a remarkable characteristic.
 Its kernel consists of a protein-rich germ (43–46%) and a relatively large endosperm (34–40%), containing large amounts of the galactomannan.
 This is a polysaccharide containing polymers of mannose and galactose in a ratio of 2:1 with many branches.
 Thus, it exhibits a great hydrogen bonding activity having a viscosifying effect in liquids.

 Cultivation

 Climate requirements

 Guar is drought-tolerant and sun-loving, but it is susceptible to frost.
 Although it can cope with low but regular rainfall, it requires sufficient soil moisture before planting and during maturation of seeds.
 Frequent drought periods can lead to delayed maturation.
-On the contrary, excessive moisture during the early growth phase and after maturation lead to lower seed quality.
+On the contrary, excessive moisture during the early growth phase and after maturation leads to lower seed quality.
 Guar is produced near to coastal areas in the Gandhidham region of Kutch, Gujarat, India.